2558 N. San Fernando Rd. Unit B38

 It is not a very good wait list system and I’m sorry for the hassle, but as of yet, I haven’t found a way to change it.

-Everyone is welcome to join the classes (provided they are 16 years old).
-I have taught people from age 14 to 76 how to weld, although the older students often have issues of being able to see well while MIG welding.
+Everyone is welcome to join the classes (provided they are 18 years old).
+I have taught people from age 14 to 76 how to weld.
+Insurance now requires students to be 18 and the older students often have issues of being able to see well while MIG welding.

 The welding helmet has a very dark lens and it can be difficult for people who have trouble with things like night-driving or low-light vision.
 Other than that disclaimer, come on down.